Lila Downs: 1994–1996: First albums

-In 1994 Lila Downs independently made her first album, entitled Ofrenda.
+In 1994, Lila Downs independently made her first album, entitled Ofrenda.
 This was both a collection of traditional songs from Oaxaca and Mexico, and songs written by the singer with lyrics sung in Spanish, Mixtec and Zapotec (native languages of Oaxaca).
 The material was produced both independently and with the support of the Oaxacan Cultures Institute.
 Because this album was not a commercial success in LP or cassette, she never released a version on CD.

-In 1996 Downs recorded a live session at a renowned café-bar of the City of Oaxaca.
+In 1996, Downs recorded a live session at a renowned café-bar of the City of Oaxaca.
 On this record Downs was accompanied by a set of well-known musicians who supported its interpretation of traditional themes, as well as country music and jazz.
-With this work Downs and her music became known in different parts of the Republic of Mexico, and this was their first album to be released on CD.
+With this work Downs and her music became known in different parts of Mexico, and this was her first album to be released on CD.
 The album had a big impact, despite limited promotion and the fact that only a small number of copies were made.
 This CD is now out of print, and although not available as part of the official discography of Lila Downs, can be found in digital format.

 1997–1999: La Sandunga

-In 1997 Lila Downs made a second recording, called "Traces", on which she performed material that was to be included in later albums such as La Sandunga, Tree of Life and Border.
+In 1997, Lila Downs made a second recording, called "Traces", on which she performed material that was to be included in later albums such as La Sandunga, Tree of Life and Border.
 It is an extensive compilation of items in her traditional repertoire but, like its predecessor, had no commercial distribution, so this disc is also currently out of print.

 It was not until 1999, when Downs signed with the label Narada Productions, that she achieved commercial success and made herself known internationally with the album La Sandunga.
 Recorded a year earlier, this material came to the forefront of Mexican music and her album was one of the first to merge the sounds of traditional music and modern rhythms as jazz, blues and bolero.
 The album was sung in Spanish and Mixtec, and was produced by Lila Downs and Paul Cohen with the support of Xquenda Cultural Association.
 Because of this success, Downs participated in the soundtrack of the Mexican film Green Stones and achieved great popularity in countries such as Mexico, United States, Spain, France, England and Germany, selling over 500,000 units worldwide.